MarkDYabut/my-website/src/content/tech/tech-post-2.md

 ###Why should I want to learn these new technologies?

 Use this application as an example, try clicking between pages; it’s super fast!
+Below is a lighthouse test which is a web developer tool that can give you an idea of how performant a website is.

 ![pic](./lighthouse.png)